-2. Summary of significant accounting policies
+2. Material accounting policies

 (a) Basis of preparation

 The financial statements, expressed in Singapore dollar ("\$"), which is the functional currency of the Company, have been prepared in accordance with Financial Reporting Standards in Singapore ("FRSs").
 The financial statements have been prepared under the historical cost convention except as disclosed in the accounting policies below.